 In addition to the Student Code of Conduct any incident which involves gender based discrimination may be investigated and adjudicated under the Student Sexual Misconduct Process.
 This flow chart also provides a visual explanation fo the overall process.
 Additional accommodations may be available to students who have been the victim, or who have been accused of, gender based discrimination.
 For more information regarding Title IX you can access additional resources at edcs.tamucc.edu/TitleIX.html.

-Release of Information Request - Internal form for faculty and staff to request, with student consent, release of conduct records for legimate University purposes.
+Release of Information Request - Internal form for faculty and staff to request, with student consent, release of conduct records for legitimate University purposes.
+(Be sure to open the form in Adobe to access fillable fields needed for electronic submission.)

 Preventing Academic Misconduct - General tips on how to best prevent Academic Misconduct.